vplauzon/vplauzon.github.io/_posts/2020/2020-01-25-i-moved-my-blog-to-github-pages.md

 You know what they say:  if you don't pay for a product then you are the product.

 I was comfortable with the ads at first.
-Like many platform they got more hungry with time.
+Like many platforms they got more hungry with time.

 The thing is that I didn't notice the growth since %99 of the time, I would be looking at my site *logged in as myself*.
 Since I was the site's owner, I didn't see any ads.

-One day I pasted an article in a Microsoft Teams' meeting with a customer and when he openned it while sharing his screen, I was disgusted by the amount of ads (sometimes more than one per scrolling page).
-Those ads were not even related to my content:  typically it was some health gimmick.
+One day I pasted an article in a Microsoft Teams' meeting with a customer and when he opened it while sharing his screen, I was disgusted by the number of ads (sometimes more than one per scrolling page).
+Those ads were not even related to my content:  typically, it was some health gimmick.

 I considered upgrading to a plan, but it came with a hefty price tag, so I started shopping around.